MicrosoftDocs/SystemCenterDocs/z-harvest-orch/orch/manage/Designing-a-Runbook.md

 4. Limit the number of activities per runbook \- Too many activities in a single runbook make it difficult to administer and troubleshoot.
 Consider splitting a runbook into several subtasks and create child runbooks for each of those subtasks.
 You can invoke the child runbooks from a parent runbook.
 You can reuse these child runbooks in other workflows.

 5. Runbook logs \- By default, logging options are disabled for runbooks.
-When you enable logging, the data significantly increases the size of your database.
+When you enable&nbsp;logging, the data significantly increases the size of your database.
 As an alternative, you can log to an external system or file.

 ## See Also
 [Design and Build Runbooks](../../orch/manage/Design-and-Build-Runbooks.md)